pboettch/json-schema-validator/README.md

 the schema type is "integer" or "number".
 Bignum (i.e. arbitrary precision and range) is not supported at this time.

-Currently JSON-URI with "plain name fragments" are not supported: referring to an URI with `$ref: "file.json#plain"` will not work.

 # How to use

 The current state of the build-system needs at least version **3.6.0** of NLohmann's